Prajwalchandru85/SocketProgramming-hashing/README.md

 ## Features
 - Client-Server communication using TCP sockets.
-- Message hashing using DJB2 or SHA-256.
+- Message hashing using SHA-256.
 - Verifies data integrity by comparing the computed hash with the received hash.

 ## How to Use